Physical therapy Techniques and Knowledge Sharing. https://mcqphysiotherapy.blogspot.com/

 n Legs: (Shin splints, Anterior compartment syndrome, Stress fracture) caused by lack of stretching, improper shoe wear, uneven surfaces, repetitive running, muscle imbalance between calves and shins (anterior tibialis)

-n Shoulder/Arms: (Subacromial bursitis, Rotator cuff tendonitis) caused by overuse, lack of stretching, muscle imbalance, lifting too much weight, improper technique using weights
+n Shoulder/Arms: (Subacromial bursitis, Rotator cuff tendonitis) caused by overuse, lack of stretching, muscle imbalance, lifting too much weight, improper technique using weights.

 Treatment